 How to Launder Jeans in a Washing Machine

-Always check the care label before reading our suggestions, since it may mention something different.
+Always check the care label before reading your suggestions, since it may mention something different.

-- Remove any belts and empty the pockets.
-To maintain the colour and texture of the jeans, turn them inside out.
+Remove any belts and empty the pockets.
+To maintain the color and texture of the jeans, turn them inside out.

-- Toss the jeans into the washing machine.
-If this is your first time washing them, wash them separately to avoid colour bleed.
+Toss the jeans into the washing machine.
+If this is your first time washing them, wash them separately to avoid color bleed.
 If not, wash them with dark clothing or other jeans of a similar hue.